-Help us pilot some of the biggest ships in the world up and down the tidal Thames.
+Would you like to pilot some of the biggest ships in the world along one of the world’s most famous rivers?

-We’re looking for [motivated, ambitious] trainees to join our 100-strong team of pilots, guiding vessels along 95 miles of the river [from the North Sea to Teddington].
+We need motivated, ambitious trainees to join our 100-strong team of sea and river pilots, who guide vessels along 95 miles of waterway, from central London all the way out to the North Sea.

-You’ll be responsible for ensuring that vessels from all over the world navigate their way in and out of port safely, with a constant focus on providing the highest levels of customer service.
+You’ll be responsible for ensuring that vessels from all over the world are navigated safely to, and from, their berths.
+At the PLA, we put high levels of customer service as a priority.

 - Be eligible to work in the UK.

-- Have a ENG1 medical certificate, or equivalent, Full current driving licence and a Masters Unlimited Certificate of Competency, or at least achieve this at the time of commencing the training
+- Have an ENG1 medical certificate or equivalent.
+You also need a full current driving licence and a Masters Unlimited Certificate of Competency, or at least have achieved this at the time of training commencement.

-- Have evidence of Notice of evidence, if scheduled to scheduled to take Masters examinations
+- Have evidence of Notice of Eligibility, if scheduled to take Masters examinations.

-- Be decisive and be able to act confidently
+- Be decisive and able to act confidently.

-- Be an excellent communicator, fluent in English (for use on VHF radio), and a team player, with good IT skills.
+- Be a team player with good IT skills.

 - Experience of tug operations (berthing and unberthing).